csc530/vuebulma/readme.md

 ## Documentation

-Refer to the [documentation website](https://csc530.github.io/vuebulma/) for more information.
+Refer to the [documentation website](https://csc530.github.io/vuebulma/) for more information and the latest updates.

 ### Bulma Styling